 English, PDF, 563kb

 This page provides access to the summary reports from all the roundtables that take place within the framework of the Freedom of Investment process hosted by the OECD Investment Committee.

-This Investment Policy Review examines Tanzania's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.
+This Investment Policy Review examines Nigeria's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.

 The Policy Framework for Investment (PFI) is a non-prescriptive tool for improving investment policy for development.
 It helps governments to design and implement policy reforms to create a truly attractive, robust and competitive environment for domestic and foreign investment.